jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 Note that the code below does not represent best practices in terms of reducing the complexity of your view controllers.
 Its just an easy place to get started.
 Ideally, you would abstract most of this code into a custom object that the view controller uses.

+Also note, this tutorial assumes you are comfortable with the basics of storyboards to hook up basic views and gesture recgonizers.

 ### Project Overview
    1. Start AVCaptureSession
    1. Configure AVCaptureSession
    1. Configure the vision system.
    1. Seed the vision system with an 'Observation' when the user taps the screen.
    1. Update the rectangle on the screen as the vision system returns new 'Observations.'

-### Start the AVCaptureSession
+### 1. Start the AVCaptureSession

 This is not new code so I'm not going to go into detail.
 We're going to add some lazy properties to our view controller.
 They just give us access to the `AVCaptureSession` as well as the `AVCaptureVideoPreviewLayer` so the user can see the video feed on the screen.
 The IBOutlet here is just a view that is the same width and height of the view controller's view.
 I did this so it was easy to put the Highlight view on top of the video output.